-Challenges in nursing have existed since the beginning of the field.
+Nursing challenges have existed since the field began.
 From social disparities faced by the first nurses to modern-day staff shortages, challenges in nursing continue to evolve.

-Today, nurses have gained respect as one of the most trusted roles in society.
-Though difficult, nursing is a rewarding work that touches countless lives.
+Today, nurses have gained respect as the most trusted roles in society and maintain the top ethics rating in the U.S., according to a 2022 Gallup poll.
+Though difficult, nursing is rewarding work that impacts countless lives.

 In the following article, we’ll discuss past and present challenges in nursing.
-We’ll dive into the origin of nursing, then discuss how challenges in nursing progressed with the introduction of modern medicine, technology, and more rigorous standards of education.
+We’ll dive into the origin of nursing, then discuss how challenges in the field have progressed with the introduction of modern medicine, technology and more rigorous standards of education.

 We’ll also take a look at how one can navigate daily challenges in nursing while delivering quality patient care.

 Challenges in Nursing: In the Beginning

 Professional nursing started with Florence Nightingale, a visionary who saw beyond the social norms of her time.

 In the mid-1800s, the act of nursing consisted of women taking care of family members in their homes, and establishing nursing as a legitimate profession was a challenge.
 However, Nightingale saw the value of extending this type of care beyond the home, which would serve as an opportunity for both women and the profession to gain notice.